-Horizontal directional drilling gives you several advantages over other methods.
+Horizontal directional drilling gives you several advantages over other types of construction.

-The cost of the project is lower with HDD.
+The cost of the project is lower.
 HDD needs less equipment, fewer employees, and less fuel than traditional trench installation.
 You have lower surface restoration costs and over all environmental impact after installation, making directional drilling more cost effective.

-HDD pipeline installation is deeper than with the trench method.
+Pipeline installation is deeper than with the trench approach.
 This means you have less chance of damaging other underground utilities.

-Finally, getting permits approved for HDD can be easier than with traditional drilling.
-HDD creates less of a disturbance, less debris, and requires less equipment.
+Finally, getting permits approved for directional drilling can be easier than with traditional drilling.
+HDD creates less of a disturbance, less debris, and requires less space.
 This makes the permitting process go more quickly.

 To learn more about the origins and history of directional drilling, check out our post - The History Of Horizontal Directional Drilling.